alf45tar/ix4-300d/README.md

-# Installing Debian 12 (bookworm) on Lenovo Iomega ix4-300d
+# Installing Debian 12 on Lenovo Iomega ix4-300d

 The scope of this tutorial is to revamp a Lenovo Iomega ix4-300d NAS installing the last version of Debian and potentially any recent software.